Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Theoretical framework

 The exciton creation and annihilation operators commute amongst themselves, i.e.,

 By contrast, the commutator of a creation and an annihilation operator reads \cite{Keldysh_1968} \begin{widetext}

-\end{widetext} This shows that an exciton is not an exact boson, for if this were the case only the very first term would appear.
-The matrix elements of the operator on the right-hand side are of order $\rho_{X} a^{d}_{X}$ in $d$ dimensions, where $\rho_{X}$ is the exciton density and $a_{X}$ the typical size of the exciton.
+\end{widetext} The matrix elements of the operator on the right-hand side are of order $n_{X} a^{d}_{X}$ in $d$ dimensions, where $n_{X}$ is the exciton number density and $a_{X}$ the typical size of the exciton.
+Eq.\ \eqref{eq: exciton operator commutator} shows that an exciton is not an exact boson, for if this were the case only the very first term would appear.
+The aforementioned bosonic approximation is then obtained by neglecting the latter two terms on the right-hand side of this equation.
+To reiterate, we will not adopt this assumption, and instead we will always consider excitons as composite particles throughout this article.